rgriff23/rgriff23.github.io/_posts/2017-05-11-primate-phylogeny-ggtree.md

 <img src="/assets/Rfigs/post_2017-05_ggtree_clades3-1.png" title="plot of chunk post_2017-05_ggtree_clades3" alt="plot of chunk post_2017-05_ggtree_clades3" style="display: block; margin: auto;" />

 Adding images from sources other than `phylopic` is a bit annoying to code, but it is possible.
-There is some code in the package author's ["Advance Tree Annotation" tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/ggtree/inst/doc/advanceTreeAnnotation.html) that shows how to add a single external image to multiple nodes, but the code does not make it easy to add multiple different images to different at once.
-I managed to do it by writing a function that loops over vectors node numbers and urls of the images you want to add, and iteratively adds them to a plot using the `inset` function.
+There is some code in the package author's ["Advance Tree Annotation" tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/ggtree/inst/doc/advanceTreeAnnotation.html) that shows how to add a single external image to multiple nodes, but the code does not make it easy to add multiple different images to different nodes at once.
+I managed to do it by writing a function that loops over vectors of node numbers and urls of the images you want to add, and iteratively adds them to a plot using the `inset` function.
 Here is how I added Pokemon node labels from images on `imgur`:

 ```r